occrp/investigativedashboard.org/databases.md

 </p>
 <p>
   This page information is publicly available and can be updated.
-If you find errors, please report them <a href="https://git.occrp.org/libre/investigativedashboard.org/issues">on our Gitlab</a>.
+If you find errors, please report them <a class="mid-gray dim" href="https://git.occrp.org/libre/investigativedashboard.org/issues">on our Gitlab</a>.
 </p>